chrismile/CloudRendering/README.md

 - Using [vcpkg](https://github.com/microsoft/vcpkg) to install the dependencies and compile the program using LLVM/Clang.

-In the project root directory, two scripts `build-macos-vcpkg.sh` and `build-macos-brew.sh` can be found.
+The script `build.sh` in the project root directory can be used to build the program either using Homebrew when supplying no additional arguments, or using vcpkg when calling the script as `./build.sh --vcpkg`.
 As macOS does not natively support Vulkan, MoltenVK, a Vulkan wrapper based on Apple's Metal API, is utilized.
 Installing it via the scripts requires admin rights.
 MoltenVK can also be installed manually from [the website](https://vulkan.lunarg.com/sdk/home#mac).